Chipitas, also known as Chipa Pirú, is a crunchy, bite-sized variation of the traditional Paraguayan chipa.

 - In a large mixing bowl, combine the yuca starch, cornstarch, cornmeal, baking powder, cheese, and salt.
 Mix well and set aside.

-- Add the softened butter and eggs to the dry ingredients.
-Use your fingers to mix the eggs and butter until it resembles a coarse crumb.
+- Add the softened butter and egg to the dry ingredients.
+Use your fingers to mix until the texture resembles coarse crumbs.

-- Mix in the cheese until it's well integrated.
+- Mix in the remaining cheese until it's well distributed.

-- Pinch off small pieces of dough (about 10g each) and make small circles or doughnuts, about one inch in diameter, by rolling a small amount of dough into a log and then joining the ends to form a circle.
-Press gently to seal.
+- Pinch off small portions (about 10g each) and shape into small rings, about 1 inch in diameter.
+Roll into a log and join the ends to form a circle, pressing gently to seal them together.

-- Place the shaped Chipa on the prepared baking sheet and bake in the preheated oven until they crisp, about 20 minutes.
-Keep an eye on them to avoid burning.
+- Place the chipitas on the prepared baking sheets and bake for about 20 minutes or until crisp and golden.
+Keep an eye on them to prevent over-browning.

 Notes